pyOpenSci/python-package-guide/_sources/documentation/hosting-tools/myst-markdown-rst-doc-syntax.md.txt

 There are three commonly used syntaxes for creating Python documentation:
 1. [markdown](https://www.markdownguide.org/): Markdown is an easy-to-learn text syntax.
-It is the default syntax use in Jupyter Notebooks.
+It is the default syntax used in Jupyter Notebooks.
 There are tools that you can add to a Sphinx website that allow it to render markdown as html.
 However, using markdown to write documentation has limitations.
 For instance if you want to add references, colored call out blocks and other custom elements to your documentation, you will need to use either **myST** or **rST**.
 1. [rST (ReStructured Text):](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html). **rST** is the native syntax that sphinx supports. rST was the default syntax used for documentation for many years.
 However, in recent years myST has risen to the top as a favorite for documentation given the flexibility that it allows.